andybalholm/redwood/starlark.md

 - `server_ip`: the IP address of the server

+- `server_certificate`: an object giving access to various properties of the upstream server’s TLS certificate.

 ### `filter_request`

 For each HTTP request that Redwood receives, it calls the `filter_request` function.